awsdocs/amazon-eks-user-guide/doc_source/control-plane-logs.md

    aws --version
    ```

-   If your AWS CLI version is below `1.16.139`, you must first update to the latest version\.
+   If your AWS CLI version is earlier than `1.16.139`, you must first update to the latest version\.
 To install or upgrade the AWS CLI, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.

 1. Update your cluster's control plane log export configuration with the following AWS CLI command\.
 Replace `my-cluster` with your cluster name and specify your desired endpoint access values\.
 **Note**